cdepage/zerodep/packages/errors/README.md

 # @zerodep/errors

-All @zerodep packages that throw errors will throw a `ZeroDepError`.
+The ZeroDepError class all @zerodep packages use/extend.
 This error extends the base `Error`.

 ## Table of Contents